Nadiahansen15/CI-CD/README.md

 ## Exercise steps
 1. Fork the repo
-2. Make your own branch
-3. Make some changes
+2. Make some changes
-4. Push your branch
-5. Make pull request to master branch
+3. Make pull request to origin repo
-6. Check if PR passed all checks
+4. Check if PR passed all checks